 HUMAN RESOURCES MANAGEMENT

-During the Financial Year under review your Company and its employees were part offollowing activities:
+During the financial year under review your Company and its employees were part of thefollowing activities:

 Senior Leadership Development through customised programs on BusinessLeadership Design Thinking & sponsoring leaders to Strategic Leadership Programs withB-schools.